miguelinux314/experiment-notebook/docs/_sources/analyzing_data.rst.txt

     :width: 100%

 Grouping is not restricted to |ScalarNumericAnalyzer|.
 It can be used with other |Analyzer| classes such as
-|TwoNumericAnalyzer|, as in the following code
+|TwoNumericAnalyzer|, as in the following code:

 .. code-block:: python